-Supervise your cat, especially when they're exploring new areas or when you're introducing changes in the household.
+Make sure to always supervise your cat, especially when they're exploring new areas or when you're introducing changes in the household.
+Cats can squeeze in spaces you might not expect and it may be difficult to get them back out.